-• the CMTS MUST allow the CM to proceed with the Initialization process [DOCSIS MULPI 3.0] without performing EAE.

-- if the CMTS receives an Authorization Request from the CM following ranging completion, the CMTS MUST respond with an Authorization Reject message containing the error code 10. - If the CM sends an Authorization Request immediately after ranging completion and receives error code 10 in the Authorization Reject message in response, the CM MUST proceed to the next step in its initialization process as described in [DOCSIS MULPI 3.0].
-The CM will later initiate Authorization and subsequent TEK key exchanges if it receives a configuration file that enables BPI+ (see Section 7).
+- the CMTS MUST allow the CM to proceed with the Initialization process [DOCSIS MULPI 3.0] without performing EAE. - if the CMTS receives an Authorization Request from the CM following ranging completion, the CMTS MUST respond with an Authorization Reject message containing the error code 10. - If the CM sends an Authorization Request immediately after ranging completion and receives error code 10 in the Authorization Reject message in response, the CM MUST terminate its Authorization state machine and proceed to the next step in its initialization process as described in [DOCSIS MULPI 3.0].
+The CM will later initiate Authorization and subsequent TEK key exchanges if it receives a configuration file that enables BPI+ (see Section 7).42